FEMR/femr-user-uploader/README.md

-# The automated fEMR user entry system from heaven version 0.1
+# The automated fEMR user entry system from heaven
 Every single time a new team uses fEMR they have a ton of users to add and it's really annoying.

 ## Depenencies